-For the Corporate Business Unit, the minimum contribution percentage of 4.87% of pre-bonus operating profit occurs at the lowest level of ROI, which is 6.00%.
+For the Corporate Business Unit, the minimum contribution percentage of 4.87% of prebonus operating profit occurs at the lowest level of ROI, which is 6.00%.
 The maximum contribution percentage of 10.47% occurs at an ROI of 25.50% and higher.
-In general, for every hundred basis point improvement in ROI, our Company contributes an approximate, additional 28 basis points of pre-bonus operating profit to the Corporate Business Unit bonus pool.
-Three of our Named Executives participated in the Corporate Business Unit bonus pool in 2019.
+In general, for every hundred basis point improvement in ROI, the Company contributes an approximate, additional 28 basis points of pre-bonus operating profit to the Corporate Business Unit bonus pool.
+Three of our Named Executives participated in the Corporate Business Unit bonus pool in 2020.

-For 2019, we achieved an overall ROI of 15.43%.
-This resulted in a gross contribution of \$22,692,584 to the Corporate Business Unit bonus pool, which equaled 7.39% of prebonus operating profit.
+For 2020, we achieved an overall ROI of 19.83%.
+This resulted in a gross contribution of \$36,605,227 to the Corporate Business Unit bonus pool, which equaled 8.42% of prebonus operating profit.
 The performance bonus for each of the Named Executives (other than Messrs.
 Benton and Peters) was based upon our Company's total ROI.
 The performance bonuses for Messrs.
 Benton and Peters were based upon the ROI of their respective Business Units.

-The bonus amount for Mr. Missad was determined by the Company's ROI, as a whole.
+The bonus amount for Mr. Missad was determined by the Company's ROI as a whole.
 Based upon that performance, we contributed the calculated amount of pre-bonus operating profit to the Corporate Business Unit bonus pool.
-Mr. Missad was eligible to receive a 20% allocation of the net Corporate Business Unit bonus pool for 2019.
-That percentage, multiplied by the amount of that bonus pool (\$22,692,584), yielded a bonus for Mr. Missad of \$4,538,517 for 2019.
+For 2020, Mr. Missad was eligible to receive an initial 20% allocation of the net Corporate Business Unit bonus pool.
+Beginning in 2020, the aggregate bonus amounts for the Company's executive leadership team, which includes each of the Named Executives, was reduced based upon a formula tied to the aggregate dollar amount of the bonus pool.
+As a result, Mr. Missad's 2020 bonus of \$5,260,523 was 14.37% of the Corporate Business Unit bonus pool.
 However, this amount exceeds our Company policy which prohibits the cash payment of a performance bonus that is more than 2.0 times a participant's base salary at the time the bonus is payable.
-As a result, Mr. Missad received a cash bonus of \$1,616,026 for 2019, which was approximately 7.1% of the net Corporate Business Unit bonus pool.
+As a result, Mr. Missad received a cash bonus of \$1,632,186 for 2020, which was approximately 4.5% of the Corporate Business Unit bonus pool.